The Growth Cycle

 However, when growth declines, most executives resort to cost restructuring, believing they can and should turn the trend.
 By doing so, they risk delaying the transformation beyond a point of recovery, often resulting in massive layoffs.
 While some loss of jobs may be unavoidable during downturns, an unplanned loss of knowledge and experience can have a long-lasting negative effect on the organization’s future performance.
 When to shift zones depends on the conditions (internal and external forces) and the speed of change.

-As you may have noticed, the fourth stage in RoundMap relates to the Growth Plan.
-A decision to optimize or abandon existing revenue streams emerges from this stage.
-Positive Inquiry is the ideal approach to turning a downturn around.
+As you may have noticed, the fourth stage in Roundmap relates to the Growth Plan.
+A decision to optimize or abandon existing revenue streams typically emerges from this stage.
+While working for Fortune 500 companies, we found that Positive Inquiry is the ideal approach to turning a downturn around.

 Subscribe To Our Newsletter